-Ballycuggaran ( Baile Ni Chogarain in Irish) Homeland of the O’Cuggarans, an important family at the court of Brain Boru.
+Ballycuggaran ( Baile Ni Chogarain in Irish) Homeland of the O’Cuggarans, an important family at the court of Brian Boru.

 The site is situated on Crag Hill on the lower slopes of the Slieve Bernagh Mountains overlooking Lough Derg.
 On the southern side of Crag is a fort, dating to the early Christian period which was the original home of the O’Briens and the reputed birthplace of St. Flannan.
 Aoibheal’s Rock, the legendary abode of Aoibheal, fairy queen of the O’Briens, is at the highest point of Ballycuggaran.
 The great oak woods that originally clothed these hills were cut down to fire the iron furnaces of east Clare as well as for shipbuilding.